kevinhayen/grandma3_fixture_to_presets/README.md

 - Download `fixture_to_presets.xml`
 - save this on your USB stick in `grandMA3`/`gma3_library`/`datapools`/`plugins`
-- In GrandMA3, edit a plugin, select `Import`, select your USB stick, and press `Import`
+- In GrandMA3, edit an empty plugin pool, select `Import`, select your USB stick, and press `Import`

 ## New implemented features